 - Do lessons about St Patrick’s Day history, symbols, and traditions using St Patricks Day history worksheets and videos.

-- Ask: who is Saint Patrick and research the answer. (see resources below!)
+- Understand history of St. Patrick: who is Saint Patrick and research the answer. (see resources below!)

 - Study the geography of Ireland.